-Written by Dawn Dent, Associate at Oliver Wight EAME
+Written by Dawn Dent, Partner at Oliver Wight EAME

 Once dismissed as an almost implausible scenario, the likelihood of a ‘no-deal’ Brexit is steadily increasing as the 29th of March draws precariously closer, with no agreement in place.
 For any business, a no-deal Brexit presents a significant risk but for manufacturing, the consequences of crashing out could be especially problematic and have a serious short-term impact.